 We have never seen shipping charges calculated like this on a faucet.
 Most shipping charges are based on weight and size, not price.
 Restoration Hardware has no free shipping, unlike other sellers that will ship for free after a specified minimum price point is reached.

 Technical support, handled through Brasstech, is very good, sometimes excellent but never lacking.
 And, since parts inventory is handled by Brasstech, getting parts is not a problem.
 If you have a technical issue with your Restoration Hardware faucet, we suggest that you call Brasstech technical support directly at the number listed above.
-If your issue is a warranty claim, it will be ultimately handled by Brasstech but you will have to start with customer service, and customer support for non-technical issues can be problematic.
+If your issue is a warranty claim, it will be ultimately handled by Brasstech, but you will have to initiate the claim with customer service, and customer support for non-technical issues can be problematic.